STAT-31015-Winter-2021/Git-Tutorial/README.md

 ### Installing git

 Per the initial assumption, we assume you are using Mac or Linux, where `git` usually comes installed.
 Test this out by opening a terminal and typing `git version`.
 If it spits out `git version 2.XX.X`, then you have it installed.
+You can also find installation instructions for Windows users [here](https://git-scm.com/download/win).

 If it gives you an error message, then you should follow the [instructions here](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) to install git.